airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Message"></a>Message

-Message is the response you get back from the RESTful API.
+Message is the response you get back from the SDMX RESTful API.
 Message is the top level object and it contains the data as well as the metadata needed to interpret those data.
 Example: